Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 When you’ve copied the public key over to the authorized keys list, save the file and exit the editor.
 You can now test the public key authentication by logging in to your server again.
 You should not get asked for your password, but instead logged straight in with the key.
 If it’s not working, check that your private key is unlocked at your SSH Agent and try again.

-With SSH key authentication configured and tested, you can disable password authentication for SSH all together to prevent brute-forcing.
+With SSH key authentication configured and tested, you can disable password authentication for SSH altogether to prevent brute-forcing.
 When logged in to your cloud server.

 1. Open the SSH configuration file with the following command.